-The do’s and don’ts of a modern resume that I’m going to discuss below are all aimed at helping you achieve this balance.
+The top 6 do’s and don’ts of a resume that I’m going to discuss below are all aimed at helping you achieve this balance.

 Without any delay, let’s get started.

-Top Do’s and Don’ts of A Modern Resume You Should Know
+Top 6 Resume Do’s and Don’ts You Should Know in 2023

 A common challenge that every candidate faces is creating a resume that better connects with a recruitment manager.
 Well, it consists of several elements, and creating it is time-consuming.

-To help you get started in the right direction, here are the most practical do’s and don’ts of a modern resume that you should take note of.
+To help you get started in the right direction, here are the most practical resume do’s and don’ts 2023 that you should take note of.

 Here are the things you should do when you’re creating a resume.